 If you would like more information on studies currently being conducted at the Gait and Brain Lab, please contact Alanna at 519-685-4292 ext.
 42179 or firstname.lastname@example.org

-Dr. Frederico Pieruccini-Faria – Post Doctoral fellow
+Dr. Frederico Pieruccini-Faria – Post Doctoral Fellow

 Frederico is a Postdoctoral fellow in medicine at University of Western Ontario/Parkwood Institute supervised by Dr. Manuel Montero-Odasso, having previously obtained a PhD in Psychology and Cognitive Neuroscience.
 He is currently investigating the influence of depression on balance control of individuals with mild cognitive decline and also the impact of obstacle negotiation on walking stability in the same population.
 Frederico has been recently awarded a Postdoctoral fellowship from Lawson Foundation to research the neural correlates of obstacle negotiation during walking in individuals with mild cognitive impairment.
 Additionally, he is co-investigating the benefits of combined interventions using physical exercises, cognitive training and vitamin D supplementation on cognition and mobility deficits in seniors with mild cognitive impairment.
 Overall, his research aims to unveil and fix the underlying mechanisms of falls in older populations with cognitive impairments.

-Dr. Susan Muir-Hunter – Associate Scientist
+Dr. Susan Muir-Hunter – Team Scientist

 Dr. Susan Muir-Hunter is an Assistant Professor in the School of Physical Therapy at the University of Western Ontario.
 She obtained her bachelor’s degree in Physical Therapy in 1990 and PhD from the Department of Epidemiology and Biostatistics at the University of Western Ontario in 2009.
 She completed a post-doctoral fellowship under the supervision of Dr. Montero Odasso in the Gait & Brain Lab.